Basshunter: 2007–2009: Now You're Gone – The Album

-On 29 December 2007, a re-recording of "Boten Anna" entitled "Now You're Gone" was released. was originally made by Mental Theo in 2006 under the alias Bazzheadz.
-Initially, Basshunter tried to translate "Boten Anna" into English but it turned out to be very hard to keep the "hock" and the story so in 2007, he recorded his version of "Now You're Gone", which features DJ Mental Theo.
+On 29 December 2007, an English-language version of "Boten Anna" entitled "Now You're Gone" was released.
+A year earlier, in 2006, DJ Mental Theo (under the alias Bazzheadz) had created a bootleg English version called "Now You're Gone" using the melody of "Boten Anna" with entirely different lyrics.
+Initially, Basshunter tried to translate "Boten Anna" into English but found it difficult to keep the "hock" and the story so he recorded his own version of "Now You're Gone" with DJ Mental Theo's lyrics.
 It was the initial release for Hard2Beat Records label (later Dance Nation).
 The single charted at number one in the United Kingdom, where it peaked at number one for five weeks.
-It was the first Swedish song to reach number one in the UK since "Dancing Queen" by ABBA.
-"Now You're Gone" sold in excess of 667,000 copies in the UK and was certified platinum there.
+It was the first Swedish song to reach number one in the United Kingdom since "Dancing Queen" by ABBA.
+"Now You're Gone" sold in excess of 667,000 copies in the United Kingdom and was certified platinum there.
 It also charted on the UK Top 100 Songs of the Decade list.
 "Now You're Gone" also stayed at the top for five weeks in Ireland, made it to number two on the Swedish chart, and number three in New Zealand, where the single was certified platinum.
 On the French singles chart, "Now You're Gone" peaked at number six.
 "Now You're Gone" also charted at number four on the European Hot 100 Singles chart.